 - Demonstrate understanding of the role of design in reinforcing, responding or challenging socially created values, while developing a personal perspective in design.

-- Translate critical issues into concept designs for an artefact, installation or intervention that demonstrates understanding of the theoretical aspects of the course and sensibility in the application of materials, development of form and mediation of interactions.
+- Translate critical issues into a designed artefact, installation or intervention that demonstrates understanding of the theoretical aspects of the course and sensibility in the application of materials, development of form and mediation of interactions.

 |Adam, B. (1995) Timewatch: the Social Analysis of Time.
 Cambridge, UK, Polity Press.|

 Bastian, M. (2012) Fatally Confused: Telling the Time in the Midst of Ecological Crises' Journal of Environmental Philosophy, vol 9, no. 1, pp. 23-48.